victorlaerte/wedeploy.com/node/electric/src/pages/updates/cli/index.md

 layout: "updates"
 updates:
  -
+  version: 1.5.0
+  date: June 13th, 2018
+  description: Added the --skip-progress flag to 'we deploy' and changed --quiet behavior to make it wait until deployment is finished.
+ -
   version: 1.4.10
   date: June 12th, 2018
   description: Fix 'we deploy' for Windows users whose usernames contains spaces.
 Minor improvements.